titusjin/reactdev_demo/README.md

 ## Building project with npm + webpack
 In package.json we have webpack with the version higher than 1.8.1 jsx-loader with the version higher than 0.13.2

+# now we change to use webpack with babel.js instead of jsx-loader and this folder will keep involving